This site uses affiliate links and I may earn a commission at no extra cost to you.

 Enter your email & get this sent to your inbox!
 Plus you’ll get great new recipes from us every week!

-Why We Love Baby Bok Choy with Soy Sauce and Garlic
+Why You’ll Love Stir Fried Baby Bok Choy with Soy Sauce and Garlic Recipe

-• Perfect for Weeknights.
-You can have this one-pan dish done in no time!
-It makes a great dish served alongside other Chinese-inspired dishes like general tso’s tofu, and tofu vegetable crispy wontons with white rice.
+After that, this easy and budget-friendly one-pan dish is done in no time!
+It makes a great side served alongside other Chinese-inspired dishes like general tso’s tofu, and tofu vegetable crispy wontons with white rice.

 ingredients for Baby Bok Choy with Soy Sauce and Garlic measured out on a white surface